Modular-proximal gradient algorithms in variable exponent Lebesgue spaces: Introduction

+with $f$ as above and suitably chosen step-sizes (see \cite{GuanSong2015}).
 In this second case, the algorithm requires the computation of the forward step in the dual space.
 Similarly as before, for $g\equiv 0$ we notice that the updating rule \eqref{guansongiter} can now be written as